OWASP/Docker-Security/D02 - Patch Management Strategy.md

 Another threat arises from any Linux services on the host.
 Also if the host configuration is reasonable secured (see D3 and D4) e.g. a vulnerable `sshd` poses a threat to your host too.
 If the services is not secured via network and configuration, the risk is higher.

+You should also keep an eye on the support life time of each "ops" component used.
+If e.g. the host OS or orchestration software has run out of support, you likely won't be able to address security issues.

 ## How Do I prevent?